onqtam/headjack/docs/why/cant_be_evil.md

 Ephemeral experiences such as search suggestions & results leave no trace and it's extremely hard to prove bias as [Dr. Robert Epstein](https://en.wikipedia.org/wiki/Robert_Epstein#Contributions_to_Internet_Studies) would [attest](https://open.spotify.com/episode/4q0cNkAHQQMBTu4NmeNW7E) - there is 0 accountability.

 > "But we believe the issue of advertising causes enough mixed incentives that it is crucial to have a competitive search engine that is transparent and in the academic realm." - [the original Google search engine whitepaper](https://perma.cc/8GDJ-K6AX)

+> "Google gets much of its revenue from connecting user inputs to ads, and the product is squeezing the content.
+Google has not only lost its direction, it has forgotten its purpose" - [Joscha Bach](https://twitter.com/Plinz/status/1724714156019110397)

 Does such a search engine exist today?
 Competition & a lower barrier to entry are direly needed.